 Before Screemer, Zaine and Alan worked with reggae artist Johnny Wakelin on the Black Superman LP and later made a Top of the Pops appearance when In Zaire entered the UK Top 10.

 Having reluctantly joined Screemer, as he felt Glam Rock was already over, Zaine went solo when Arista dropped the group after just one year.
 He became a part of the English New Romantic scene of the early 1980s and worked with David Bowie, Kate Bush, Gary Numan, Midge Ure and composer Hans Zimmer.
 He released two solo albums Ashes and Diamonds (1980) and Figures (1982).
-Alan Coates’ career moved completely away from Glam Rock and the New Romantics and instead ventured into the European Song Contest with the group Prima Donna.
+Alan Coates’ career moved completely away from Glam Rock and the New Romantics and instead ventured into the Eurovision Song Contest with the group Prima Donna.
 They narrowly won the Song for Europe vote with the Stephanie de Sykes composed song, Love Enough For Two, took them to The Hague, Netherlands where they finished in third place, behind Ireland’s Johnny Logan, with What’s Another Year.

 Sheffield comedian Ted Beyer (real name Edward Yarnell) was a popular act on the South Yorkshire club circuit.
 In the late 1970s he became an actor and appeared in soaps Emmerdale and Coronation Street in the 1980s.
 After he retired from acting in 1992 he took a job as a hospital porter.
 He sadly died in May 2013.